The semiclassical zeta function for geodesic flows on negatively curved manifolds: Introduction

 where $E_\gamma$ is the linear transformation $F^{|\gamma|}:\pi_V^{-1}(x_\gamma)\to \pi_V^{-1}(x_\gamma)$ at a point $x_\gamma$ on the orbit~$\gamma$.
 (See the remark below.)
 Notice that $\flatTr\,\cL^t$ is not a function of $t$ in the usual sense but is a distribution.

-\begin{Remark} The Atiyah-Bott trace in (\ref{def:dynTr}) is formally defined as the integral of the Schwartz kernel of the transfer operators $\cL^t$ on the diagonal.
-But, for our argument, it is more convenient (and practical) to define it as follows.
+\begin{Remark} The flat trace in (\ref{def:dynTr}) is defined as the integral of the Schwartz kernel of $\cL^t$ on the diagonal set in $M\times M$.
+The integral is well-defined as a distribution (see \cite[Ch.
+8]{Hormander1}, \cite[Th.8]{Guillemin}), because hyperbolicity of the flow $f^t$ ensures that the graph of $(t,x)\mapsto f^t(x)$ is transversal to the diagonal set $x=y$ in $\real_{+}\times M\times M$.
+But, for our argument, it will be more convenient to interpret the definition as follows.
 First we consider the case where $V$ is one-dimensional and trivial, so that $\cL^t$ may be regarded as scalar-valued.
-Let $K(x,y;t)$ be the Schwartz kernel of the operator $\cL^t$ and let $K^{\delta}(x,y;t)$ be a (natural) smoothing of $K(x,y;t)$, which converges to $K(x,y;t)$ as $\delta\to +0$.
+Let $K(x,y;t)$ be the Schwartz kernel of the operator $\cL^t$ and let $K^{\delta}(x,y;t)$ for $\delta\ge 0$ be a one-parameter family of smoothings of $K(x,y;t)$ by using mollifier, which converges to $K(x,y;t)$ as $\delta\to +0$.
 We define the distribution $\flatTr\,\cL^t$ on $(0,\infty)$ by the relation